-Job: Johnathan (or "Jono") doesn't have a "job" per se, but he does hold an advisory position for his family's real estate development firm that allows his to draw a modest annual salary, and holds some profit-making passive interests in a few businesses that his financial adviser Gerald suggested.
-He is also the "CFO" for an app called "Ball Harder" that allows people to purchase court side tickets that is seeking funding.
+Job: Johnathan (or "Jono") doesn't have a "job" per se, but he does hold an advisory position for his family's real estate development firm that allows him to draw a modest annual salary and holds some profit-making passive interests in a few businesses that his financial adviser Gerald suggested.
+He is also the "CFO" and seeking funding for an app called "Ball Harder" that allows people to purchase courtside tickets.

 What brought you to Miami I was raised here.
 My grandfather Ezekial came to Miami in the 1940's from Syracuse and began buying property with a small business loan of $10 million dollars from his father throughout Brickell and the Miami River.
 It was a pretty modest operation, only netting a few million dollars a year until the 1980's when they helped a few mid-size drug trafficking rings embezzle their profits through some of our properties.

 What makes you want to stay?
 Miami is just a nice place to relax, especially during the winter.
 I usually spend the summers at my home in L.A. and prefer N.Y. or Paris in the spring, but I love Miami during the winter.
 Except when I go skiing.
 Then it's Breckenridge.

 Which neighborhood do you live in?
 Do you rent or own?
 In Miami only?
 I guess I live primarily on the top two floors of the Continuum in Miami-Beach.
 I also have a small 2-bedroom apartment on Brickell, but I am hardly there.
 My parents have a, I guess you would call it a "compound", on the water in Coral Gables, which I sometimes stay.
 I also technically own an apartment complex in Little River and a few in the ghetto part of the Grove, but those are only investment properties and I try not to go to those neighborhoods too often.